aodhmeade/cka-exam-prep/cluster-architecture-installation-and-configuration.md

 ### built-in snapshot method:
 - Restore steps will depend on how etcd is deployed i.e. stacked etcd service or external (running as a daemon) or as a static pod.
-In this case, restoring a static pod etcd service.
+In this case, backing up and restoring etcd which is running as a static pod.

 - Find the 'staticPodPath'.
 It can be found in the kubelet config file at '/var/lib/kubelet/config.yaml': `staticPodPath=/etc/kubernetes/manifests`